ItsHarper/nushell.github.io/commands/docs/histogram.md

 ## Flags

- -  `--percentage-type, -t {string}`: percentage calculate method, can be 'normalize' or 'relative', in 'normalize', defaults to be 'normalize'
+ -  `--percentage-type, -t <string>`: percentage calculate method, can be 'normalize' or 'relative', in 'normalize', defaults to be 'normalize'

 ## Parameters